realA10001986/Time-Circuits-Display/README.md

 The TCD firmware uses the [Julian Calendar](https://en.wikipedia.org/wiki/Julian_calendar) from Jan 1, 1, until Sep 2, 1752, and for later dates the [Gregorian](https://en.wikipedia.org/wiki/Gregorian_calendar) one.
 Sep 2, 1752, was the last day the Julian calendar was used in the ["First" British Empire](https://en.wikipedia.org/wiki/British_Empire#%22First%22_British_Empire_(1707%E2%80%931783)) (Great Britain and its colonies, including eastern parts of North America, Canada).
 Other countries stopped using this calendar system way earlier; most of Europe, including Spain and its colonies worldwide, had switched in 1582 already.

 Since the time machine was built in the USA, my guess is Doc would have picked 1752.
-(One might argue that California was a Spanish colony, but it only became that in 1769, 13 years later.)
+(One might argue that California was a Spanish colony, but it only became that in 1769.)

 So, what does this mean?
 First off, in the Julian calendar every 4th year is a leap year; in the Gregorian calendar there are some exceptions to this rule.
 As a result, the two calendars were drifting apart over time, and dates didn't match.
 As of 2023, the Julian calendar is 13 days ahead.